kelmp/nets213-final/README.md

 We will use an embedded Gold Standard in our MTurk HITs.
 The worker's performance on these Gold Standard examples is used as a weight to compute the majority vote using weighted averages.
-Our current rough implementation is in `src/qc.py`.
+Our current implementation is in `src/qc.py`.

 ### Aggregation